UAlaska-IT/win_dns/README.md

 ## Recipes

-This is a resource-only cookbook; no recipes are provided.
+This is a resource-only cookbook; and adding the default recipe to a node's runlist will have no effect.

 ## Examples